-Mir nimum Re equirements Advanced Requirements Requirement is met: yes (✔) or no (╳) Findings and Observations Requirement is met: yes (🖋 ) or no (X) Findings and Observations significant control, 2) the quarry is owned by PEC and if additional supplies of aggregates are required, they will come from authorized sources or the impact will be assessed and mitigated as required, 3) the quantities of major materials at worksites are monitored, among other things for calculating carbon emissions.
-Assessments have been prepared using appropriate expertise $\checkmark$ The expertise has been adequate given the scale and scope of impacts.
+Minimum Requirements Advanced Requirements Requirement is met: yes (✔) or no (╳) Findings and Observations Requirement is met: yes (♥) or no (※) Findings and Obse Findings and Observations significant control, 2) the quarry is owned by PEC and if additional supplies of aggregates are required, they will come from authorized sources or the impact will be assessed and mitigated as required, 3) the quantities of major materials at worksites are monitored, among other things for calculating carbon emissions.
+Assessments have been prepared using appropriate expertise \checkmark The expertise has been adequate given the scale and scope of impacts.
 The absence of specific expertise on some issues (e.g. public health, cultural heritage) is acceptable given the low level of impacts.
-As described in section 10, during the A baseline has been established and well- documented for the pre- project condition against which post-project changes can be compared ~ Baseline studies have been conducted.
+As described in section 10, during the A baseline has been established and well- documented for the pre- project condition against which post-project changes can be compared \checkmark Baseline studies have been conducted.
 The 2021 HESG assessment identified a number of gaps (e.g. social data on indirectly affected people, training needs for local people to match them with employment opportunities, priority needs of local communities, mapping of cultural heritage sites); some of these were subsequently closed in 2022 prior to the certification assessment.
-The assessment is based on dialogue with government planners, policy makers and key stakeholder groups $\checkmark$ ESIA stage, PEC consulted key stakeholders, including project- affected communities and donor organisations.
+The assessment is based on dialogue with government planners, policy makers and key stakeholder groups ~ stakeholders, including project- affected communities and donor organisations.
 PEC also consulted government organisations at the local and national levels and obtained relevant permits to commence the construction works.
-Assessment of needs for water and energy services $\checkmark$ While these needs have not been specifically assessed, there is sufficient context information to conclude that there is adequate The assessment shows a strong emphasis on social and environmental needs, policies and plans, including the need × Whilst the assessment meets applicable local and international requirements, it is not grounded in a thorough analysis of regional social
+Assessment of needs for water and energy services \checkmark While these needs have not been specifically assessed, there is sufficient context information to conclude that there is adequate The assessment shows a strong emphasis on social and environmental needs, policies and plans, including the need × Whilst the assessment meets applicable local and international requirements, it is not grounded in a thorough analysis of regional social